New Labor-Based Grading Trend

 Advocates of labor-based grading argue that it lays out clear expectations of the work effort demanded of students and does not result in grade inflation.

-We at the Jefferson Council have seen no evidence to assess the validity of this argument, although we do view the practice skeptically against the backdrop of generalized grade inflation at UVa.
+We at The Jefferson Council have no particular stance on labor-based grading, although skepticism is perhaps reasonable considering the general grade inflation trend at UVA.
 The average grade point average has risen from 3.1 in 1992 to 3.6 in 2021, with the upward drift accelerating in recent years.

 2.3 3 votes